MinhajUddin212/Cache-Simulator-C/README.md

+# These are a collection of projects to simulate a cache.
+The goal of these projects was to optimize our programs to take full advantage of our cache.

 Before you can test, please make sure you are on a linux machine or make sure you have python and make installed.
 Reccomended to run on linux machine.

 To run and test the programs: